Relying on Luck. The #1 thing retirees should be worried about but aren’t.

 But if I invest for my growth I might get ‘unlucky’ and expose myself to market risk.

 Neither of these scenarios sound like a good idea either.
 What’s the solution?

 Rather than go for broke or play it safe just do both!
 But do it with purpose.
 It’s important to ‘time’ segment your portfolios, assign a very specific investment strategy to them and then spend the money out of their assigned accounts when the time is ready.
-Conservative accounts do the heavy lifting early on in retirement while the more aggressive accounts are allowed to growth (ups, downs and all) without the need to take money from them until much later.
+(Also called a Bucket Strategy)

 We create buckets of investments strategies out of our client’s retirement savings and then invest each ‘bucket’ according to the time we need the money.
 The graphic below represents the core concepts.